You are here:

 If a decision was reached by a Community Standards Administrator, such as a Residential Life Coordinator, the appeal will normally be reviewed by the Director of Residential Life.

-If a decision was reached by the Director of Residential Life the appeal will be reviewed by the Vice President for Student Life and Dean of Students.
+If a decision was reached by the Director of Residential Life the appeal will be reviewed by the Dean of Students.

-For decisions rendered by either the Vice President for Student Life and Dean of Students or the Community Standards Board, the appeal request should be emailed to the appropriate person listed below, who acts as Chair of the Appeal Review Panel.
+For decisions rendered by either the Vice President for Student Affairs and Success, the Dean of Students, or the Community Standards Board, the appeal request should be emailed to the appropriate person listed below, who acts as Chair of the Appeal Review Panel.
 The chair will determine if the appeal meets the criteria for an appeal.
 If it does not meet criteria, the chair will inform the student by email.
 If the appeal does meet criteria, the Appeal Review Panel will be convened.
 The Appeal Review Panel consists of three (3) members: one faculty, one administrator and one student.
 The Chair will deliver the decision rendered by the Appeal Review Panel to the student within two (2) days.

 For cases involving violations of the College's Equal Opportunity, Harassment, and Nondiscrimination Policy, including cases of sexual harassment and sexual misconduct, a student representative will not serve on the Appeal Review Panel.